Welcome to Fantasy Island: Background

-A second single, "T-Shirt & Panties" (which Howard originally wanted as the lead) was planned, and ended up being included on the soundtrack to Woo and released as a single off that project.
-A remix produced by DJ Clue and featuring Cam'ron and Charli Baltimore was produced.
-However, despite no formal support from her label, the song became an underground hit and remains one of Howard's most popular songs to perform.

 As the album received critical acclaim from such publications as SPIN ("...a sleek, danceable artifact of hip hop-inflected craftmanship."), All Music ("...Howard's second album is a more consistent record than its predecessor, boasting a better selection of songs and grooves.") and VIBE ("...Like an album-length version of the Isley Brothers' booty-call classic "Between the Sheets," Welcome to Fantasy Island offers tracks that are smooth enough to soothe the take-charge woman."), Howard soon faced label issues.

 As album delays and creative differences with her label happened (including conflict with then-Elektra Records CEO Sylvia Rhone), Howard soon found her album being shelved, and her departing from the label to get away from the music industry.

 To date, Howard remains proud of the album and its cover.
 "Personal Freak" featuring Bizzy Bone eventually received an official digital release on his 2014 album Revival (original version), and then his 2016 compilation Confessions.

 In June 2018, a promo single surfaced for "Crank Me Up" which was revealed to have been in consideration as a single by Elektra Records.
 It was also included on a promotional compilation titled Elektra's Fallbreakers Sampler 1997.